-The Patricia and Phillip Frost Essay Award is presented annually to the author of the most distinguished contribution to American Art, the scholarly journal of the Smithsonian American Art Museum
+The Patricia and Phillip Frost Essay Award is presented annually to the author of the most distinguished peer-reviewed article in American Art, the academic journal of the Smithsonian American Art Museum

 Funding for this award is made possible by the generous contribution of the Patricia and Phillip Frost Endowment.
 The prize was instituted in 2004 by the American Art Editorial Board.

-All contributions, including articles, interviews, and commentaries, appearing in American Art in the past calendar year/volume are eligible.
+All peer-reviewd feature articles appearing in American Art in the past calendar year/volume are eligible.
 No work written by an employee of the museum or the journal’s Editorial Board will be considered.

 For information on how to subscribe or submit an article to American Art, which is published for the museum by the University of Chicago Press, please visit www.journals.uchicago.edu/amart.